wagtail-deprecated/vagrant-wagtail-base/README.md

  - Elasticsearch 5.4.0
  - Vim, Git, GCC (with C++ support)
  - Development headers for Python 3, PostgreSQL and some image libraries (libjpeg, zlib, etc)
- - Prebuilt wheel files for libsass (0.12.3), pillow (4.0.0) and psycopg2 (2.6.2).
-To use them, just pip install

 Changes from v1
 ---------------